vforchi/SSAPServer/README.md

 SSAPServer is at a very early stage of development and currently supports only queries with `POS`, `SIZE` amd `TIME`.

 ## Using TAP
 In this mode the server translates the incoming requests into ADQL and sends them to a TAP service.
 The tool assumes a specific schema is available on the TAP server.
 Unfortunately it is not possible to query directly ObsCore, because the UCDs are different and some columns are missing.
 Therefore we defined a view that can be built on top of ObsCore to enable SSA access.
 You can find the definition of this view for SQLServer under TBD

+### Customization
+SSA leaves some freedom in the implementation of specific parameters, and some of them can be specific to the data or to the model that the server is exposing.
+It is therefore possible to customize how a given parameter is converted in a TAP query.
+Every parameter defined in the SSA standard is handled by a class that implements the interface `ParameterHandler`.
+There are currently two implementations: `PosHandler` and `TimeHandler`.
+If, for example, you want to override the default TIME implememntation, it is sufficient to declare a class named `MyTimeHandler`, that implements ParameterHandler.
+You can find an example in the tests

 ## Direct DB queries
 Not yet implemented